Christmas weather statistics

 The upper figure presents the daily maximum and daily minimum temperature in centigrades and the lower part shows the snow depth in centimeters.

-In the upper figure the red curve presents the daily mean temperature in centigrades and in the lower figure the snow depth in cm.
+In the upper figure the red curve presents temperature in centigrades at 2 pm and in the lower figure the snow depth in cm.